lfariabr/konquest/README.md

 - Reminder Plástica campaigns + Reschedule Plástica campaigns
 - Now create a new branch to adjust name = Null issue python manage.py update_null_contact_names --dry-run
+- check issue with get-message-pl **FIXED**
+- migrate data from ReschedulePL csvs
+- publicApi: update spreadsheet data so that marketing can have access to it

 # In progress
-- check issue with get-message-pl

-## Backlog:
 - Point DNS new server
 - if everything’s allright, build new image to use on docker (Celery tasks flow)

-- migrate data from ReschedulePL csvs
+## Backlog:
+- integrate NPS message 2 follow up (Google My Business)
-- publicApi: component that will serve existing graphQL api with MessageLogs based on reference_id and update spreadsheet data so that marketing can have access to it
+- publicApi: component that will serve existing graphQL api with MessageLogs based on reference_id

 ## Setup and Installation
 ### Requirements